 A single siren replacement runs $30K–$100K, and 70% of outdoor sirens in the U.S. are past their useful life.

-100% solar-powered with battery backup — no wiring, no electrician, no outlet required.
+100% solar-powered with battery backup.
+No wiring, no electrician, no outlet — it works when the power doesn't.

-Clear voice instructions tell you what's happening and what to do — not just a vague siren wail.
+Clear voice instructions tell you what's happening and exactly what to do — not just a vague siren tone.

-360° LED system visible from 500+ feet — alerts neighbors and guides responders even in low visibility.
+A 360° LED beacon visible from 500+ feet — your neighbors see it, first responders see it, everyone acts.

 An integrated solar panel and battery provide extended autonomous operation — no wiring, no electrician, no outlet.

-An LTE-M modem receives encrypted IPAWS alerts — tornado warnings, flood alerts, evacuation orders — in seconds.
+A built-in cellular modem receives verified IPAWS emergency alerts — tornado warnings, flood alerts, evacuation orders — in seconds.

 The LED halo activates — visible from 500+ feet — while a speaker broadcasts clear voice instructions.

-The difference: A siren tells your county there's danger.
-SignalPost tells your household what the danger is, what to do, and confirms with a visual signal that this alert is for you.
-Right at your curb.
-Unmissable.
+A siren tells your county there's danger.
+A phone notification gets swiped away.
+SignalPost tells your household what's happening, what to do, and confirms it with a visual signal you can't miss — right at the curb.

 During a May 2025 EF-3 tornado outbreak, a city's entire siren system failed to sound.
 Residents received no text alerts.
 The sirens had been tested successfully just 24 hours earlier — yet when the real threat arrived, the system went silent.
-A SignalPost SmartMailbox at the curb doesn't depend on someone activating it.
-It receives encrypted, verified IPAWS alerts directly and responds in seconds — automatically, visibly, audibly.
+This is the exact failure mode SignalPost is designed to address — a curbside alert node that receives verified alerts directly and responds automatically, without human activation.

 Read the full story →In 2024, U.S. electricity customers experienced an average of 11 hours of interruptions — nearly double the prior decade.
 Three hurricanes accounted for 80% of all outage hours.
 When the grid fails, every smart device, phone charger, and Wi-Fi router goes silent.
-A solar-powered SmartMailbox at the curb stays on — broadcasting alerts with light and voice while the rest of the neighborhood is dark.
+Grid-independent alert infrastructure at the curb would remain operational through these outages — the core design principle behind SignalPost.

 Read the full story →When Hurricane Beryl struck Texas in July 2024, nearly 3 million people lost power.
 The utility provider faced widespread criticism for delayed communication — some areas went over a week without electricity and without clear information.
-Sirens are useless without power.
-Phone alerts are useless without a charged phone.
-A SignalPost SmartMailbox at the curb runs on solar, activates automatically, and delivers clear voice instructions the moment an IPAWS alert is issued for your location.
+When both sirens and phones fail simultaneously, the gap in last-mile alert delivery becomes a life-safety issue.
+SignalPost is being engineered to operate independently of grid power and cellular network congestion.